Toucant/connor-index/README.md

 <h3>Side notes</h3>

 <h4>Troubleshooting?</h4>

-Hopefully it won't be needed, but if there are any dependancy issues here are some fixes that helped me in the past:
+- Hopefully it won't be needed, but if there are any dependancy issues here are some fixes that helped me in the past:

 - Delete the yarn.lock file in the directory that is causing problems and run the command: yarn

-Sorry about the download npm to use to download yarn step.
-Yarn is essentially the same as npm, but I used yarn on my end and wanted to give directions to recreate the environment as closely as possible.